The Lost Symbol: Publication details

 The Lost Symbol had been in development for several years; originally expected in 2006, the projected publication date was pushed back multiple times.
 When officially announced, the hardcopy book was on pre-order lists for months leading up to its release, being heavily ordered both in the United States and Canada.
 The book was published on September 15, 2009, with an initial print run of 6.5 million copies, the largest first printing in publisher Random House's history.
 Electronic versions such as eBook and Audible book versions were also made available on the same date.
 The American release audio book was read by Paul Michael, who also performed the audio book for The Da Vinci Code.

 The book immediately broke sales records, becoming the fastest selling adult-market novel in history, with over one million copies sold on the first day of release.
 By the end of the first week, a total of two million copies had been sold in the U.S., Canada, and UK.
-According to the publisher, the rapid sales prompted the printing of an additional 600,000 hardcover copies to the 5 million initially printed for the US market.
-On its first day the book became the #1 bestseller on Amazon.com, and the Amazon Kindle e-reader edition became the top-selling item on Amazon.com, outselling Amazon's sales of the hardback copy of the novel, which is the sixth best selling book of 2009 on pre-publication orders alone.
+According to the publisher, the rapid sales prompted the printing of an additional 600,000 hardcover copies to the 5 million initially printed for the American market.
+On its first day the book became the #1 bestseller on Amazon.com, and the Amazon Kindle e-reader edition became the top-selling item on Amazon.com, outselling Amazon's sales of the hardback copy of the novel, which is the sixth best-selling book of 2009 on pre-publication orders alone.
 The Lost Symbol also ranked as the #1 bestseller in Amazon's Canadian and British sites.
 Both Barnes & Noble and Waterstone's reported the book has broken all previous records for adult fiction in the United Kingdom.
 According to Nielsen BookScan data, 550,946 copies of The Lost Symbol were sold in its first week of sale, taking $7.49 million.
 By the end of the second sales week, Transworld intended to have 1.25 million copies printed.

 By September 25, the book ranked No. 1 in the New York Times Best Seller list for hardcover fiction.